 • Documents published in electronic formats are cited in the same way as print documents.
 If the electronic document has an author and date of publication, cite these in the text.
-The full description of the document (including its electronic source data) will be given in the reference list or bibliography at the end of your essay or assignment.
+The full description of the document (including its electronic source data) will be given in the Works Cited list at the end of your essay or assignment.
 Always question the validity of electronic documents with no author or publication details.

-• If page numbers are not given, use paragraph or other section numbers if you need to be specific.
+• If page numbers are not given and you need to be specific, use paragraph or other section numbers.

 • If there is no author or date, follow the guidelines above for print resources.